 To be able to easily boost the performance of your websites with no need to modify any code, an SSD–driven hosting service will be a great solution.
-Have a look at our Linux cloud website hosting packages – our solutions include fast SSD drives and are available at the best prices.
+Have a look at our Linux cloud website hosting packages packages and the Linux VPS hosting packages – our solutions include fast SSD drives and are available at the best prices.

 - Live Demo

 - Our Virtual Private Servers come with no setup service fees and function in a dependable network providing 99.9% of uptime.
 Full root/administrator access to the server warranted.